 5 years (full-time) including a one-year work placement.
 A four year programme is available for applicants with at least two years, full-time relevant work experience.

 Harper Adams University campus (and location of work placement)*

 Extended degree programmes are a means of accessing degree study should you not meet the entry requirements for honours degree programmes.

 The extended degree in Veterinary Bioscience provides a preparatory year for students hoping to progress to veterinary bioscience, veterinary nursing or veterinary physiotherapy degrees.

 Candidates will be assessed at the end of their first year of study and progress to either an ordinary degree (BSc Veterinary Bioscience only), or Honours Degree (BSc Hons).
 Progression will be based on prior qualifications, preparatory year performance and, for some routes, a fitness to practice assessment.

 You must be at least 17½ years old and have six GCSE passes at grade C/4 or above, to include English language, maths and science (or 5 GCSE passes at grade C/4 or above, to include English language, maths and science if you also have a level 3 qualification such as A level or BTEC).

 The required GCSEs must be completed prior to application.

-Suitable applicants will be invited to attend an interview where they will be able to discuss their course choice in more detail.
-Interviews will take place either on campus or virtually taking into account any Covid-19 restrictions or government advice in place at the time.
+Suitable applicants will be invited to participate in an interview where they will be able to discuss their course choice in more detail.
+Interviews will take place on-line with the course manager.

 To continue onto BSc Veterinary Bioscience from this course, students will need to achieve the minimum pass mark of 40% overall.